 |$18,201 – $37,000||19c for each $1 over $18,200|

 |$37,001 – $80,000||$3,572 plus 32.5c for each $1 over $37,000|

 |$80,001 – $180,000||$17,547 plus 37c for each $1 over $80,000|

 |$180,001 and over||$54,547 plus 45c for each $1 over $180,000|

-Lets say you have have an investment property that is earning you $20K from rent after all expenses including depreciation (that some serious cash flow!) and your normal 9-5 job earns you a salary of $65K.
-In this situation the ATO look at your income and conclude that you earn $85K and tax you accordingly.
+Let’s say you have had an investment property that is earning you $20K from rent after all expenses including depreciation (that some serious cash flow!) and your normal 9-5 job earns you a salary of $65K.
+In this situation, the ATO look at your income and conclude that you earn $85K and tax you accordingly.

 Below is a break down on the taxes you pay on the extra $20K income produced by your investment property